fabriqaai/claude-code-logs/memory-bank/bolts/005-watcher/implementation-walkthrough.md

 ### Structure Overview

 The watcher follows an event-driven architecture with three main components: the fsnotify listener for file system events, a debouncer that coalesces rapid changes using timers, and a regenerator callback that incrementally updates HTML.
-The implementation supports both standalone operation (`claude-logs watch`) and background operation with the server (`claude-logs serve --watch`).
+The implementation supports both standalone operation (`claude-code-logs watch`) and background operation with the server (`claude-code-logs serve --watch`).

 ### Completed Work